 Volvo Car's score of 77 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Volvo Car Group reported total greenhouse gas emissions of approximately 40,892,000,000 kg CO2e.
-This includes Scope 1 emissions of about 59,000,000 kg CO2e, Scope 2 emissions of approximately 6,000,000 kg CO2e (market-based), and a significant Scope 3 total of around 40,827,000,000 kg CO2e.
-The Scope 3 emissions encompass various categories, with the use of sold products contributing approximately 24,390,000,000 kg CO2e.
-In 2023, the total emissions were about 42,677,000,000 kg CO2e, with Scope 1 at approximately 73,000,000 kg CO2e, Scope 2 at about 9,000,000 kg CO2e (market-based), and Scope 3 at around 42,595,000,000 kg CO2e.
-Volvo Car Group has set ambitious targets to reduce its carbon footprint.
-The company commits to a 60% reduction in absolute Scope 1 and 2 GHG emissions by 2030, using 2019 as the base year.
-Additionally, it aims to reduce Scope 3 emissions from the use of sold products by 52% per vehicle kilometre by 2030, also from a 2019 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The emissions data for Volvo Car Group is cascaded from its parent company, Volvo Car AB (publ.), reflecting a comprehensive approach to sustainability across its corporate family.
+In 2024, Volvo Car Group reported total greenhouse gas emissions of approximately 40,892,000,000 kg CO2e, with emissions distributed across various scopes: 59,000,000 kg CO2e (Scope 1), 6,000,000 kg CO2e (Scope 2, market-based), and a significant 40,827,000,000 kg CO2e (Scope 3).
+The Scope 3 emissions primarily stem from the use of sold products, accounting for about 24,390,000,000 kg CO2e.
+Volvo has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 60% by 2030, using 2019 as the baseline year.
+Additionally, the company targets a 52% reduction in Scope 3 emissions per vehicle kilometre from the use of sold products by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to well below 2°C. The emissions data for Volvo Car Group is cascaded from its parent company, Volvo Car AB (publ.), reflecting a comprehensive approach to sustainability within the corporate family.
+The company is committed to transparency and accountability in its climate strategy, with a focus on reducing its overall carbon footprint while promoting sustainable practices across its operations.

 Access structured emissions data, company-specific emission factors, and source documents